61131/nginx-http-est/README.md

 Configures the mechanism to be used for verifying EST clients.

 The EST server may authorize clients based upon either TLS certificate validation as per [RFC 5280](https://datatracker.ietf.org/doc/html/rfc5280) and/or HTTP-based authentication.

 If TLS certificate validation is configured, the client certificate is verified as per the operation of the `ssl_client_certificate` and `ssl_verify_client` HTTP SSL directives.
-For this operation to work as expected, the `ssl_verify_client` directive must be set to `optional`.
+It is important to note that as not all EST operations require authorization, the `ssl_verify_client` directive for the HTTP server MUST be set to `optional`.

 For HTTP-based authentication, the `est_auth_request` directive must be set with the URI location against which subrquests are issued to determine whether the given client is authorized.